SCCTA Director, Dr. Lane J. Harris

 For the ninth year, Furman University will hold a residential SCCTA graduate seminar on its campus in Greenville, SC from June 14-19, 2015.

 Teachers who had completed an SCCTA seminar were eligible for subsidized 8-10 day study tours to Asia in the summers of 2005, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016.
 Future such study tours are under consideration.

 ADDITIONAL ACTIVITIES FOR THE 2016-17 ACADEMIC YEAR!!!

-SCCTA will be offering two Road Shows, special Saturday workshops hosted in different parts of the state.
+SCCTA will be offering several Road Shows, special workshops hosted in different parts of the state.
 The events are free and include lunch, but registration is required.
-Road Show 1 was held November 1, 2014 in Mt.
-Pleasant.
-Road Show 2 is in the planning stages for Spring 2015, so stay tuned for upcoming details.
+The Road Shows are in the planning stage, so stay tuned for upcoming details.
 For more information or to host a Road Show, please contact, contact Dr. Lane J. Harris.